doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

 - `Make a melee attack against a creature.`
 - `Now recharges once per combat instead of on Short Rest.`
-- `Choose 2 additional Fury Attacks to know.`
+- `Choose 2 additional Warrior Abilities to know.`
 - `Sold by Blurg at Ebonlake Grotto.`
 - `On a hit, the target cannot regain hit points for 3 turns.`